 Pensions After Death: State, Workplace & Private Pensions

-Pensions are one of the most commonly overlooked assets after a death, yet they can be worth a significant amount.
+Pensions are one of the most commonly overlooked assets after someone passes away, yet they can be worth a great deal.
 Between state pension inheritance, workplace death benefits, and private pension pots, there may be more available than you expect.
 This guide explains what to check and how to claim.

 £3,377/yr